Bare Feet Wedding In Manaslu Circuit And Tsum Valley Trek

 Would the happy couple recommend getting married on a mountain in Nepal to others?

-‘It definitely wasn’t your traditional style wedding.
+‘It wasn’t your traditional style wedding.
 For example, Josh hadn’t showered in 11 days!
 My hair and makeup weren’t done and I had to dodge piles of dung while walking down the “aisle”.

 But, if there are others out there who love being in the mountains as much as us and don’t mind a very non-traditional wedding with no friends or family present then I would say do it as it was an amazing experience.
-We wrote our own vows, which we exchanged along with rings.
+We wrote our vows, which we exchanged along with rings.

 It was perfect.
-Having a backdrop for our wedding like we did was amazing and we will definitely never forget it,’ Susannah.
+Having a backdrop for our wedding like we did was amazing and we will never forget it,’ Susannah.

 Behind the scenes